top of page

 The Philosophical Landscape of the 17th Century

-In short, the 17th century wasn't just about scientific progress; it was a time that fundamentally changed the course of human thought and society.
-The focus on reason and observation over tradition and dogma sparked a cultural shift that echoed through the ages, influencing generations of thinkers and shaping the modern world we know today.
+So, to sum it up, the 17th century wasn't just about scientific breakthroughs; it totally changed how people thought and how society worked.
+The focus on reason and observation over tradition sparked a cultural shift that influenced generations and helped shape the modern world.

 René Descartes: The Father of Modern Philosophy

-René Descartes, often called the father of modern philosophy, is famous for saying "Cogito, ergo sum," which means "I think, therefore I am."
-This idea highlights how important doubt and thorough questioning are for finding certainty and truth.
-In his key work, "Meditations on First Philosophy," Descartes used a method called methodological skepticism.
-Basically, he doubted everything that could be questioned to get rid of any beliefs that weren't rock-solid.
-He ended up with the undeniable truth that he existed because he could think.
-This insight not only changed how people approached philosophy but also impacted fields like science, math, and psychology.
+René Descartes, often called the father of modern philosophy, is best known for his famous line "Cogito, ergo sum," which means "I think, therefore I am."
+He focused on doubt and questioning as a way to uncover truth.
+In his work "Meditations on First Philosophy," he used a method of doubting everything to get rid of beliefs that weren't certain.
+He ended up realizing that he couldn't doubt his own existence because he was capable of thinking.
+This approach shook up the world of philosophy and had a big impact on science, math, and psychology.

-Descartes' idea of reality being split into mind and body opened up new ways to understand things like consciousness and personal identity.
-His focus on reason as the main source of knowledge set the stage for the Enlightenment and the scientific method, promoting a culture where asking questions and experimenting became key to learning and discovery.
+Descartes' idea of splitting reality into mind and body gave people new ways to think about consciousness and identity.
+His focus on reason as the main source of knowledge set the stage for the Enlightenment and the scientific method, encouraging a culture of questioning and trying new things.

 Baruch Spinoza: A New Perspective on Existence